Fort Wayne Komets: Retired numbers

 The Komets have honored over 40 personnel in three sections - Executive Builders, Team Personnel and Media - in the Komets Hall of Fame established in 1988.
 They have also retired numbers to honor 16 people over the course of their history.

+Notable NHL alumni

+List of Fort Wayne Komets alumni who played more than 100 games in the IHL and 100 or more games in the National Hockey League/World Hockey Association.

+List of Fort Wayne Komets alumni who played over 25 games in the ECHL and 25 or more games in the National Hockey League.